Nox13last/nox13last.github.io/_posts/2025-04-29-Sinus-Ardorum-Spectacular.markdown

 ### Chlorophosvault and Fluffcourt
 Out the backside of the Briar, and connected by Cosmorail, we have the **Chlorophosvault**, a mangling of three words (two of which pertain to plants, so you know without even looking at the below image that this cavern is rich in xenoflora).
 Packed with fungi, moss, and those Spongois that the Loporrits decided the best extermination method is to drive a Tonka Truck through them.
 And if the upper half of the chamber looks distinctly fuzzier than the bottom, you're not wrong.
-In fact, that area is named the **Fluffcourt**, for the large [Cloud Mallow like growths](https://ffxiv.consolegameswiki.com/wiki/Cloud_Mallow) .
+In fact, that area is named the **Fluffcourt**, for the large [Cloud Mallow-like growths](https://ffxiv.consolegameswiki.com/wiki/Cloud_Mallow).
 ![Image](/CE_6.jpg){: width="600" }
 _There are three colours in this area and I'm not much of a fan of any of them.
 It's a nice switchback, though._